Why Cellofest?

 • Mature teens*

-You should be comfortable working on repertoire at the level of Bach’s Cello Suite No. 1.
+Participants should feel comfortable working on repertoire at approximately the level of Bach’s Cello Suite No. 1.

-You do not need to be perfect—just prepared and open to learning.
+You do not need to be perfect — only prepared, curious, and open to learning.

-Whether you are returning to the cello or continuing a lifelong practice, you will find a place here.
+Whether you are returning to the cello after time away or continuing a lifelong musical journey, you will find a welcoming community here.

 *Participants under 18 must attend with a parent or guardian.